nelaturuharsha/OptimML_Project/README.md

 # OptimML_Project
-Project for Optimization in Machine Learning
+Project for Optimization in Machine Learning taught by Prof. Sebastian Stich at Saarland University.